It’s a job seeker’s market!

 It’s your move!
 Leaders can do more than they think to ensure they retain the absolute best for their team.

 A job description is typically your first opportunity to capture the attention of an interested candidate.
 Riley states that, a way to increase interest in open positions is to write a job description that resembles a sales pitch.
-Put yourself in the new hire’s position and include factors like growth within the company and emphasize the benefits that specific role holds.
-Stick to what truly matters, like location and certifications, and remove what isn’t pertinent to the job itself — the quality of candidates will rise dramatically.
+Put yourself in the new hire’s position and include factors like internal growth and emphasize the specific benefits.
+Stick to what truly matters and remove what isn’t pertinent to the job itself–the quality of candidates will rise dramatically.

-To take you job post to the next level, you’ll need more than a basic job description with a list of duties.
-Adjust your job description to not focus so much on your list of needs and desires — rather, think about what your potential candidate wants and how you can provide it to them.
+To take your job post to the next level, you’ll need more than a basic job description.
+Adjust your job description to not focus so much on your list of needs and desires.
+Think about what your potential candidate wants and how you can provide it to them.
 Do you offer flexible work schedules, career development opportunities, more autonomy?
-How can you help them do well in their role.
+How can you help them do well in their role?

 Researchers from the University of Vermont’s School of Business Administration, the University of Saskatchewan and the University of Calgary rewrote 56 job advertisements using two different approaches: one emphasizing what a company can do for the job seeker and one emphasizing what the company wants from the candidate.
 Candidates who responded to the first type of ad were rated more highly than those who applied to the second.

 In the job seeker’s market, employers cannot afford simply sticking to the same hiring process as the past.
 Candidates are juggling multiple offers and opportunities available to them and it is most important to set yourself apart not only for the candidate’s benefit but for the success of your company and team.
-Switch things up and stand out among your competition.
-Gain the kind of employees who will help your business grow.
+Switch things up and stand out among your competition, hiring the best employees who will help your business grow.